ros-controls/roadmap/design_drafts/hardware_access.md

 ## Hardware Resources
 A hardware resource describes a physical component which is being considered through ros2_control.
 We hereby distinguish between three classes of hardware resources, Actuators, Sensor and System.
-Every individual hardware is loaded at runtime and thus allows a flexible and dynamic composition of the to be controlled setup.
+Each individual hardware is loaded at runtime and thus allows a flexible and dynamic composition of the to-be-controlled setup.
 The hardware is composed and configured solely through the URDF.

 **Joint**